ErrorTzy/writings/papers/PhDApps/New_Draft_Idea.md

 We don't want object to change when we change our perspective.
 Is it possible to do ontology just with "objects of the first glance"?

+Essence, semantic variance and linguistric aboutness: fixing the reference relies on intentionality

+Computation may be inexplicable